I'm Gonna Be (500 Miles)

-"I'm Gonna Be (500 Miles)" is a song written and performed by Scottish duo the Proclaimers, and first released as the lead single from their 1988 album Sunshine on Leith.
-The song reached number 11 in the UK Singles Chart on its initial release and has since become their most popular song worldwide.
-It was a number one hit in Iceland, then number one in Australia and New Zealand in early 1990.
+"I'm Gonna Be (500 Miles)" is a song written and performed by Scottish duo the Proclaimers, and first released in August 1988 by Chrysalis as the lead single from their second album, Sunshine on Leith (1988).
+The song reached number 11 in the UK Singles Chart on its initial release and topped the charts of Australia, Iceland, and New Zealand.

-In 1993, following its appearance in the American film Benny & Joon, the song was released in North America and many other countries around the world.
-It reached number three on the Billboard Hot 100 in the United States in August 1993, as well as number eight on the Billboard Modern Rock chart and number 25 on the Billboard Adult Contemporary chart; it also reached number four in Canada.
+In 1993, following its appearance in the American film Benny & Joon, the song was released in North America.
+It reached number three on the Billboard Hot 100 in the United States in August 1993 as well as number eight on the Billboard Modern Rock Tracks chart, number 25 on the Billboard Adult Contemporary chart; and number four in Canada.
 In 2007, the Proclaimers re-recorded the song with English comedians Peter Kay and Matt Lucas for the UK's Comic Relief charity telethon, scoring a number one hit in the UK and outperforming their original UK chart run.

 "I'm Gonna Be (500 Miles)" has become a live staple at the Proclaimers' concerts.
 The duo played it at Edinburgh 50,000 – The Final Push at Murrayfield Stadium on 6 July 2005, the final concert of Live 8, to symbolise the conclusion of "The Long Walk to Justice".

 Background

-The song was mainly written by in August 1987 while waiting to travel to a Hibernian Football Club match in Aberdeen.
-Reid has said that the band's earnings from the song are about five times the rest of their catalogue combined.
+The song was mainly written by the duo in 1988 while they were sitting in a flat in Edinburgh waiting to play a gig in Aberdeen.
+Craig Reid has said that the band's earnings from the song are about five times more than the rest of their catalogue combined.

 Critical reception

+The Stud Brothers from Melody Maker said, "The Proclaimers are a real pick-up, the sonic equivalent of a warm and welcome blanketbath. [...]
+Jolly good show chaps."
 Pan-European magazine Music & Media wrote, "We have to get used to this, the acoustic Scottish duo being supported by a full line-up of instruments.
 Produced by Pete Wingfield, this highly rhythmic pop song is a taster to the forthcoming LP, Sunshine On Leith."
+Jane Solanas from NME commented, "This is a rousing, romantic ditty that is slightly less brain-torturing than 'Letter from America', but only just.
+It's real fairisle jumper, bushy beards, and beer in a tankard time.
+Acid [h]ouse has not touched The Proclaimers."